 Method Please provide a description or examples of how each evaluation method will be used in this course.
-Type of Assignment College level or pre-collegiate essays Student writing is a required component of this course- a minimum of 2,500 words of written work should be assigned by the instructor over the course of the semester- instructor can meet the requirement through assigned journal writing, inclass writing, written homework, research papers, exam essays, etc. In and Out of Class Student participation/contribution Instructors are encouraged to find a way to incentivize student participation through in class activities, online discussion boards and group work.
+Type of Assignment College level or pre-collegiate essays Student writing is a required component of this course- a minimum of 2,500 words of written work should be assigned by the instructor over the course of the semester- instructor can meet the requirement through assigned journal writing, inclass writing, written homework, research papers, exam essays, etc. In and Out of Class Student participation/contribution Instructors are encouraged to find a way to incentivize student participation through in-class activities, online discussion boards and group work.
 In and Out of Class Mid-term and final evaluations Mid-term and final evaluations (in-class or take home) such as: essays, written short answer exams, final projects and presentations.
-In and Out of Class Tests/Quizzes/Examinations Ttrue/false/ multiple choice evaluations can be assigned as part of an exam and an in-class or online quiz.
+In and Out of Class Tests/Quizzes/Examinations True/false/ multiple choice evaluations can be assigned as part of an exam and an in-class or online quiz.
 In and Out of Class Group activity participation/observation Student discussion and work groups and participation in campus events.
 In and Out of Class Presentations/student demonstration observations Group or individual student presentations for the purpose of student learning.
 In Class Only Term or research papers As part of the writing requirement instructors may choose to assign a research or term paper-recommended citation method is MLA or Chicago-Turabian which is the standard citation method used in history.
 In and Out of Class Written homework As part of the writing requirement instructors may assign written homework.
-Out of Class Only
+Out of Class Only Other Regular reading assignments including textbook chapters and supplemental reading including primary source documents, scholarly articles, etc. Out of Class Only